marciofva/frontend-delivery-project/README.md

 -	Perform a POST request without “coordinates” in “address” root
 -	Perform a POST request passing invalid “coordinates” in “address” root

-### API REST – GET (Search by id)
+### API Rest – GET (Search by id)

--	Perform a GET request passing an existent id
+-	Perform a GET request passing an existent "id"
--	Perform a GET request passing a non-existent id
+-	Perform a GET request passing a non-existent "id"
--	Perform a GET request passing alphanumeric value (letters) in id
+-	Perform a GET request passing alphanumeric value (letters) in "id"

-### API REST – GET (Search by PDV-location) => should bring the closest place
+### API Rest – GET (Search by PDV-location) => should bring the closest place

 -	Perform a GET request passing a valid lng and lat

 ### TECHNOLOGIES (Backend Automation):
 -	Programming Language: Ruby
 -	Frameworks: Httparty, Cucumber (BDD)

+For API testing, should be checked the response (body) and status-code for example: (200, 400, 404, 405, 500)

 ## QA-MOBILE